nolar/looptime/docs/configuration.rst

         yield

-All in all, the ``looptime`` plugin uses the most specific (the "closest") value for each setting separately (i.e. not the closest marker as a whole).
+All in all, the ``looptime`` plugin uses the most specific (the "closest") value for each setting separately (i.e., not the closest marker as a whole).

 Options
 =======

-``--looptime`` enables time fast-forwarding for all tests that are not explicitly marked as using the fake loop time —including those not marked at all— as if all tests were implicitly marked.
+``--looptime`` enables time fast-forwarding for all tests that are not explicitly marked as using the fake loop time—including those not marked at all— as if all tests were implicitly marked.

-``--no-looptime`` runs all tests —both marked and unmarked— with the real time.
+``--no-looptime`` runs all tests, both marked and unmarked, with real time.
 This flag effectively disables the plugin.